MicrosoftDocs/windows-dev-docs/hub/powertoys/screen-ruler.md

 - Bounds (Dashed square symbol): This is a bounding box.
 Click and drag with your mouse.
 If you hold <kbd>Shift</kbd>, the box(es) will stay in place until you cancel the interaction.
 - Spacing (&#9547;): This will measure horizontal and vertical spacing at the same time.
 Click the symbol and move your mouse to your target location.
 - Horizontal (&#9473;): This will measure only horizontal spacing.
-Click the symbol and move your mouse to your target location.
+Click the symbol and move your mouse pointer to your target location.
 - Vertical (&#9475;): This will measure only vertical spacing.
-Click the symbol and move your mouse to your target location.
+Click the symbol and move your mouse pointer to your target location.
 - Cancel interaction: <kbd>Esc</kbd>, &#9587; or mouse click.
+Upon clicking the primary mouse button, the measurement is copied to the clipboard.

 The controls on the toolbar can also be triggered via <kbd>Ctrl</kbd>+<kbd>1</kbd>/<kbd>2</kbd>/<kbd>3</kbd>/<kbd>4</kbd>.

+> [!TIP]
-Scroll up with the mouse wheel to decrease the sensitivity and scroll down to increase the sensitivity for the edge detection.
+> Scroll up with the mouse wheel to increase the threshold for pixel difference by 15 units per wheel tick.
+Effectively the measuring line can become longer.
+Scroll down to reverse.

 ## Settings